In this section, you will configure Prisma AIRS AI Runtime

 Initialize and apply the Terraform for the security_project.

-The security_project contains the Terraform plan to create the AI network
+The security_project contains the Terraform plan to deploy the Prisma AIRS AI Runtime Firewall in your

 cd architecture